 |More information provided by the system vendor|

 IRONdb is a highly available, distributed Time Series Database.
-It can support dozens of nodes per availability zone, and ingest hundreds of millions of metrics per second.
-IRONdb is also the highest performing TSDB due to the highly optimized C and Assembly codebase driving it.
+It can support dozens of nodes per availability zone, and ingest billions of metrics per second.
+IRONdb is one of the highest performing TSDBs due to the highly optimized C and Assembly implementation.

 IRONdb can act as a remote storage destination for Prometheus, and integrate with the Grafana visualization tool.
 Data can be analyzed with the CAQL (Circonus Analytics Query Language) functional language, which provides a wide range of statistical and numeric analytical capabilities.

 IRONdb is unique among TSDBs in that it does not use a consensus algorithm for distributed operations.
 Rather, it relies on operations being commutative in nature, so that data may be applied to any node in any order.
-This approach avoids all of the difficult technical problems inherent with distributed systems which require consensus algorithms to operate, and the reliability issues that come with them.
+This approach avoids the difficult technical problems inherent to distributed systems which require consensus algorithms to operate, and the reliability issues that come with them.
 As a result, IRONdb can operate with far more nodes than other solutions, and still remain highly performant.
-Installations with dozens of nodes per availability zone are standard issue, and operate with no single point of failure.
+Installations with dozens of nodes per availability zone are standard, and operate with no single point of failure.

 Unmatched Operational Efficiency and Data Safety

 IRONdb is capable of operating with data replicated in upwards of 4 different availability zones for survivability in double fault loss scenarios.
-Additionally, IRONdb has the option of being able to run on the ZFS filesystem, to take advantage of the unique data safety features offered there such as block checksumming and bitrot detection.
+Additionally, IRONdb supports the ZFS filesystem, to take advantage of the unique data safety features offered there such as block checksumming and bitrot detection.